The Tasmanian devil

 This shed is made from tin or well fitting, vertical palings and has a footing.
 The idea is that chooks can reach the entrance from the perch, whereas devils and quolls cannot.

-If you have concerns about wildlife, seek advice from the Department of Primary Industries and Water.
 Occasionally landholders may try to trap and relocate devils they don't want around their area.
 Not only is it illegal to do so, but it could further spread the Devil Facial Tumour Disease (DFTD).
 This would have a dramatic impact on local devil populations across the State - particularly in areas such as the Tasman Peninsula, where trials are underway to remove the disease from the region.

 Sometimes people set poisons for devils and quolls.
 This is illegal, and can result in the unintended death of other wildlife, such as eagles.